All Episodes

 We're not even allowed to attack the enemy near houses.

-It's it's the left's dream war.
+It's the left's dream war.

 This is the way they wanted us to fight the war.